Heritage Trades

 Real Work

-The program culminates in real work.
-Through co-op placements and capstone conservation projects, students move from classroom to job site, applying their skills in live environments.
-They graduate not only with knowledge, but with a body of built work — a portfolio that demonstrates competence in the most honest sense: structures that stand, joints that hold, and craft that endures.
+Learning experiences include applied, hands-on project work.
+Through hands-on site experience and project-based learning, participants move from instruction to real environments, applying their skills on live projects.
+Participants leave not only with knowledge, but with a body of built work — a portfolio that demonstrates competence in the most honest sense: structures that stand, joints that hold, and craft that endures.

 Interested in Heritage Carpentry?

-Leave your details and we'll be in touch as the programme takes shape.
+Leave your details and we'll be in touch as this course takes shape.

 Express Interest